 The two hospitals were built in 1913 (Bispebjerg) and 1903 (Frederiksberg) and they are both situated in Copenhagen and have together 3000 employees.
 Thea Mathilde Larsen writes in her thesis that:

-‘…is was not until recently in 2013 that the Danish Building Regulation added guidelines to acoustics in hospitals..’
+‘… it was not until recently in 2013 that the Danish Building Regulation added guidelines to acoustics in hospitals..’

-and that the guidelines state that:
+and that the guidelines state:

 ‘…the reverberation time in patients’ rooms should not exceed 0.8 s for the frequency bands 125-4000 Hz and the reverberation time in examination rooms and treatment rooms should not exceed 0.6 s for the frequency bands 125-4000 Hz, with a liberation of 20 % for 125 Hz.’

 So what does it sound like in the hospitals today?
 Can the old buildings meet the demands of today?
 And what does the staff say about it?
 The short answer is – no the rooms are not fulfilling the demands and the staff complains.

 Massive amount of data!

 The project has a massive amount of data from room acoustic measurements in more than 20 different rooms- But one room, in particular, had our attention during the process – and it was also representing the typical challenges at Bispebjerg hospital (the listed building).

 We were interested in doing an intervention study in this room at the Dermatological department because the sound environment in the examination rooms, according to the staff was a catastrophe.
 We were told that the doctors had to use microphones to be heard by the patients (!) – even though the rooms were just ‘ordinary’ single examination rooms.
 In this particular department, a lot of the patients are elderly people.
 And knowing that ‘natural’ hearing impairment increases over time the room acoustics of these rooms are of great importance.